perfanalytics/pose2sim/README.md

     > *N.B.:* _Intrinsic parameters:_ camera properties (focal length, optical center, distortion), usually need to be calculated only once in their lifetime.
 In theory, cameras with same model and same settings will have identical intrinsic parameters.\
     > *N.B.:* If you already calculated intrinsic parameters earlier, you can skip this step by setting `overwrite_intrinsics` to false.

-    - Create a folder for each camera in your `Calibration\intrinsics` folder.
     - For each camera, film a checkerboard or a charucoboard.
 Either the board or the camera can be moved.
+    - Create a folder for each camera in your `Calibration\intrinsics` folder and copy your images or videos in them.
     - Adjust parameters in the [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo_SinglePerson/Config.toml) file.
     - Make sure that the board:
       - is filmed from different angles, covers a large part of the video frame, and is in focus.